Mark M. Beckwith: Activism

 In the Diocese of Newark, Beckwith co-founded Morris Shelter, Inc., a nonprofit homeless shelter in Morristown, New Jersey, and was the first president of Inter-Religious Fellowship for the Homeless in Bergen County.

 On December 7, 2009, as active Bishop of Newark, Beckwith joined other Episcopalians to urge the New Jersey state Senate to pass a marriage equality bill.
 He testified before the Senate Judiciary Committee, saying "I pray that the marriage bill passes -- so that all couples who have engaged in a lifelong union can have their unions recognized.
 Homosexuality is not an issue of lifestyle; it is a matter of identity.
 We don't choose our identity; we are challenged to claim our identity as God's gift to us.
-The church that I have chosen to serve is about the mission of helping all of God's children claim and celebrate their identity as imago dei -- as created in the image of God."
+The church I have chosen to serve is about helping all of God's children claim and celebrate their identity as imago dei -- as created in the image of God."

 Beckwith helped found the Newark Interfaith Coalition for Hope and Peace in 2008 to reduce street violence among gangs in Newark and to encourage interfaith dialogue and cooperation.

 In 2012, Beckwith co-founded Bishops United Against Gun Violence, an advocacy network of over 100 Episcopal Church Bishops.
 The group was formed in response to the Sandy Hook Elementary School shooting in Newtown, Connecticut.
 In 2019, Beckwith began serving as a bishop liaison to the network to foster relationships and develop partnerships with groups working in the gun violence prevention arena.

 Beckwith has been part of the leadership team for Braver Angels, a national movement dedicated to political depolarization.